jeffbalagosa/test_generator/README.md

 Test administered on 2024-06-19 15:45:30

 1) Who was the author of the problem-solving approach discussed in the first chapter?
-1. Charles
+A. Charles
-2. Canon
+B. Canon
-3. Logic tree
+C. Logic tree
-4. Seven
+D. Seven

-Enter the number of your answer: 1
+Enter the number of your answer: A

 2) Which company did Charles intern at in Japan?
-1. Canon
+A. Canon
-2. Sydney Airport
+B. Sydney Airport
-3. Logic trees
+C. Logic trees
-4. Charles
+D. Charles

-Enter the number of your answer: 1
+Enter the number of your answer: A

 ...